 - Knight Templar

 - The Knights Templar: Despite the name, they aren't the Knights Templar, though they did found the order during the Middle Ages.
 Unfortunately, Illuminati manipulations put an end to them.

 - London Town: The Templar's homebase of Temple Court is set in an area of London known as Ealdwic, and their part of town is very much of the "paved with gold" variety.

-- Not So Different: For all their contempt for the Illuminati, the Templars will occasionally end up relying on the same methods and strategies as their enemies - acquiring Innsmouth Academy's anima battery design for their own use, for example.
-Even Sonnac ends up unwittingly quoting Kirsten Geary every once in a while, especially in his disregard for the citizens of Innsmouth.
+- Not So Different: For all their contempt for the Illuminati, the Templars will occasionally end up relying on the same methods and strategies as their enemies - acquiring Innsmouth Academy's anima battery design for their own use, for example, or turning a blind eye to the Dimir's slaughtering of innocent magical creatures.
+Even Sonnac ends up unwittingly quoting Kirsten Geary every once in a while, especially in his disregard for the citizens of Kingsmouth.

 - The Paladin: What most of their warriors are characterized as.

 - Shoot the Dog: What they often recommend doing for the sake of the greater good.

 - Smoky Gentlemen's Club: The Temple Club, a hangout for off-duty Templars.
 These days, it's more commonly frequented by the "Old Guard" Templars; the more liberal members prefer the Horned God.

 - Temple Hall itself has a few of these; for example, the training ground has a surprisingly luxurious sitting room equipped with its own bar.

 - Torture Cellar: While the Illuminati use holographic projections and the Dragon straw dummies, the Templars chain actual demons up to train their initiates in weapon skills.

 You should know that I am eternally busy, but for my sins I prefer a more civilised mode of correspondence than “r sonnac at the templars dot org.”
 So, while my time is limited, my door will always be cautiously ajar.